 For the current study, the project team is using SG ULR-80 film already installed in two NVPCC research bays, now planted with three varieties of lettuce supplied by Rijk Zwaan.
 LLEAF-Red film has been installed in two adjacent bays planted with the same lettuce varieties, and two bays are equipped with high-tech glasshouse hazed glass as controls.

-The team will use the glasshouse’s sophisticated sensor systems to compare the impacts of SG and LLEAF films on vegetative growth and other physiological processes in the lettuces with those of the control glass, and to yield a data-based assessment metric for evaluation.
+The team is deploying the glasshouse’s sophisticated sensor systems to compare the impacts of SG and LLEAF films on vegetative growth and other physiological processes in the lettuces with those of the control glass, and to yield a data-based assessment metric for evaluation.
 They’ll also identify positive and negative impacts of both light-shifting films on crop yield and nutritional value.

 The team will use the resulting data to determine optimum levels of light quantity and quality needed to generate energy, water and nutrient-savings while maintaining or increasing crop nutritional value.